Using the location condition in a Conditional Access policy

 - Optionally choose to Include unknown countries/regions

 If you select Determine location by IP address (IPv4 only), the system will collect the IP address of the device the user is signing into.
 When a user signs in, Azure AD resolves the user's IPv4 address to a country or region, and the mapping is updated periodically.
-Organizations can use named locations defined by countries to block traffic from countries where they do not do business.
+Organizations can use named locations defined by countries to block traffic from countries where they don't do business.

 Sign-ins from IPv6 addresses cannot be mapped to countries or regions, and are considered unknown areas.
 Only IPv4 addresses can be mapped to countries or regions.